quinoa articles

 Today’s post is written by a long-time Summer Tomato reader, Matthew Shook.
 Matt refers to himself as an herbivore, rather than a vegetarian, which I love.
 To me the term herbivore implies an intent to live from vegetables instead of simply consuming them in an exclusive way.

-Although the term omnivore better describes my own eating habits, I feel passionately that plants are the cornerstone of a healthy diet.
-Moreover, although I eat animal products I prefer to rely on plants as my primary sources of protein and iron.
+Although the term omnivore better describes my own eating habits, I do think plants are the cornerstone of a healthy diet.
+Moreover, although I eat animals I prefer to rely on plants as my primary sources of protein and iron.
 My reasons include health, ecology and economy.

-Since I have learned more about food and health I have come to appreciate that vegetarian sources of protein are not just a substitute for meat (how could beans replace lobster?), but are an essential part of a healthy diet in their own right.
+Since I have learned more about food and health I have come to appreciate that vegetarian sources of protein are not simply a substitute for meat (how could beans replace steak?), but are an essential part of a healthy diet in their own right.

-Whether you are vegetarian or not, I strongly recommend you learn to incorporate healthy plant sources of protein and iron into your healthstyle.
+Whether vegetarian or not, I encourage you to incorporate healthy plant sources of protein and iron into your healthstyle.

 For this I turn you over to Matt, our resident expert on herbivory.
 For more wonderful vegetarian recipes visit his blog Recipes for Disaster.